Our Curriculum

 Similarly, children are also taught to know an apostrophe can change the meaning of a word from plural to indicate possession e.g. girl’s as opposed to girls or that a pronoun indicates a person or object that has been previously referred to.

 Likewise, children are taught to know that a word can change meaning depending on the context e.g. the cricketer hit the ball with a bat as opposed to the bat flew out of the cave.
-This is all essential knowledge children need to know and then apply in to perform the process or skill of reading.
+This is all essential knowledge children need to know and then apply in order to perform the process or skill of reading.

 Knowledge Blocks